iafaso8/news-website-template/README.md

 ## How to run it?

-To use this project you should have installed a web server (such as Apache), PHP and MySQL database.
+To use this project you should have installed a web server (such as Apache) and PHP.
  * Download the project and put it in the the required directory;
  * To run open the main file - index.php.